secretstartups/handbook/job-families/people-ops/team-member-relations/index.html.md

 #### Team Member Relations Partner Responsibilities

-* Extends that of the Team Member Specialist responsibilities
+* Extends that of the Team Member Specialist responsibilities.
-* Manage sensitive Team Member relations issues and conduct confidential investigations in partnership with  Legal and People Business Partners.
+* Manages sensitive Team Member relations issues and conducts confidential investigations.
-* Investigates highly sensitive People issues, including: conducting claimant, witness and accused team member interviews; analyzing data from various internal systems; composing investigation reports; proposing remedial action based on investigation findings.
+* Investigates highly sensitive People issues, including: conducting team member interviews; analyzing data from various internal systems; composing investigation reports; making a recommendation based on the findings of the investigation, and proposing remedial next steps/actions.
-* Coaching of managers through delicate, complex and often confidential work issues.
+* Coaches leaders through delicate, complex and often confidential work issues.
-* Responsible for owning team members or candidate requests for workplace accommodations.
+* Manages the interactive process for team members and candidates who request a workplace accommodation.
-* Creates proactive programs designed to prevent workplace issues/concern
+* Creates proactive programs designed to prevent workplace issues/concerns.

 #### Team Member Relations Partner Requirements

-* Extends that of the Team Member Specialist requirements
+* Extends that of the Team Member Specialist requirements.
-* 5+ years’ experience in Employee Relations.
+* 5+ years experience in Employee Relations.
 * Solid understanding  of federal, state or local labor laws.
 * Strong collaboration skills and ability to take direction effectively.
 * Ability to effectively manage and prioritize multiple tasks.